TrixterFilm/trackteroid/doc/sphinx_source/quickstart.md

 # output: EntityCollection[Asset]{2}
 ```

-Per criterion that enable target support, you can optionally provide exactly one target as the first positional argument to define the relationship for the property used within the criterion.
+For criteria that support target specification, you have the option to provide exactly one target as the first positional argument.
+This target defines the relationship for the property used within the criterion.

 ### Limiting and Ordering